Skip to content

 \f

-Matches a line break character.
+Corresponds to a page break character.

 \n